cardinalblue/prompt-book-mcp-server/README.md

 ## How to add a new prompt book?

-You have three main options for adding a new prompt book:
+You have two main options for adding a new prompt book:

 ### Option 1: Connect to an Existing Notion Database